swilgosz/hanamimastery/data/episodes/28-configure-rom-from-scratch.md

 end
 ```

-You may refer to HMEP21 to see how I’ve set the JSON response header to my actions.
-I talked there about serialization using Alba, and covered several API-related configuration stuff.
+You may refer to [HMEP21](/episodes/21-serialization-with-alba) to see how I’ve set the JSON response header to my actions.
+I talked there about **serialization using Alba**, and covered several API-related configuration stuff.

 Of course, the route is also set up, so when I'll visit the `/articles` URL in the browser, you'll see the empty JSON response and the goal is to fill it with the content loaded from the database.